BY MEREDITH KNIGHT

 Cataracts can develop in one or both eyes.
-A patient with cataracts will eventually find it hard to read or drive a car—especially at night.
-As cataracts develop very slowly, most people don’t know they have them at first.
-However, the clouding progresses and vision will gradually get worse.
+A patient with cataracts will eventually find it hard to read or drive a car, especially at night.
+As cataracts develop slowly, most people don’t know they have them at first.
+However, the clouding progresses and vision will gradually worsen.
 Eventually the vision impairment affects the patient’s ability to carry out everyday tasks.
-At this point, surgery is typically recommended, which can be a good thing.
+At this point, surgery is typically recommended.

-Cataract surgery is one of the most common, safest, and most effective operations performed in the United States, and about 90 percent of patients enjoy better vision afterward.
-So much better, in fact, that folks who’ve worn glasses for years often find they no longer need them.
-The cataract specialists at Heritage Eye Center, Drs.
-Rudolf Churner and Sanjay Patel, have performed thousands of successful cataract surgeries and have recently invested in new, next-generation laser technology to make cataract correction even more precise and bladeless.
+Cataract surgery is one of the most common, safest, and most effective operations performed in the United States, and about 90% of patients enjoy better vision afterward.
+So much better, in fact, that folks who have worn glasses for years often find they no longer need them.
+The cataract specialist at Heritage Eye Center, Dr. Sanjay Patel has performed thousands of successful cataract surgeries and has invested in next-generation laser technology to make cataract correction even more precise and bladeless.

 Laser-Assisted Cataract Surgery

-As with traditional cataract surgery, the procedure is performed at the Heritage Surgery Center.
-Laser-assisted cataract surgery helps make the recovery faster, the procedure more accurate, and the outcomes better than ever before.
+As with tradition cataract surgery, the procedure is performed at the Heritage Surgery Center.
+Laser-assisted cataract surgery helps make the recovery faster, the procedure more accurate, and the outcomes better.

 Premier Team of Specialists

-Drs.
-Churner and Patel are joined at Heritage Eye Center by ophthalmologists James Norbury, sub-specialists Drs.
-Grant Gilliland, Henry Choi and Santosh Patel, and Optometric Glaucoma Specialist Dr. Joseph Constable.
+Dr. Patel is joined at Heritage Eye Center by ophthalmologists, Dr. James Norbury, sub-specialist Dr. Grant Gilliland, and Optometric Glaucoma Specialist Dr. Joseph Constable.
 This exemplary team is now accepting new patients.

 1501 Redbud Boulevard